 Please be advised that during the SappyFest weekend we will be utilizing Lorne Street as a temporary detour around Bridge Street.
 Bridge Street will be closed as of 8pm on Thursday, August 3, 2017 until noon on Monday, August 7, 2017.
 Lorne Street will be available to motorists and pedestrians between Bridge Street and Allison Avenue, including temporary markings for both vehicles and pedestrians.
 While this is a temporary detour to accommodate SappyFest weekend on Bridge Street, we want to remind residents and visitors that the Lorne Street area continues to be a construction zone, so users are asked to move about the area slowly and exercise caution.

 Beal and Inch Construction have now commenced work on the main sanitary sewer trunk line between Lorne Street and Charles Street.
 We actually need to construct an access road in behind the houses on the south side of St. James Street in order to get the necessary equipment in to undertake the work.
 The contractor will continue to work in this area over the next several weeks.
 Once the new truck sewer line is completed, the contractor will focus on the installation of the new water and sewer lines along St. James Street.

-We are asking motorists and pedestrians to avoid the Lorne Street area as it is currently a construction site.
-However, businesses are open during the construction but visitors are asked to take an alternative route to their point of destination to maintain safety and avoid delays.
+Businesses along Lorne Street remain open during the construction, but visitors may want to consider an alternative route to their point of destination to maintain safety and avoid delays.
 We appreciate everyone’s patience and understanding during the construction period.

-We’ll be posting regular updates as work progresses.
+We’ll continue to post updates as the work progresses.
 If there is any additional information that needs to be distributed, we will post the appropriate messaging on our Twitter and Facebook sites.
 Stay tuned for future updates!